muhme/joomla-branches-tester/README.md

 ### Check Email

-To verify the emails sent from Joomla the [MailDev](https://hub.docker.com/r/maildev/maildev) container gives you a web interface on [http://localhost:7003]/(http://localhost:7003).
+To check the emails sent by Joomla, the [MailDev](https://hub.docker.com/r/maildev/maildev) container offers you provides you with a web interface at [http://localhost:7003]/(http://localhost:7003).
-As the Cypress System Tests is using own SMTP server `smtp-tester` to receive, check and delete emails, there is the need to triple emails.
+The Cypress System Tests is using an own SMTP server `smtp-tester` to receive, check and delete emails.
+Since we run Cypress locally or in a container, it is necessary to triple emails.
 This is done by the SMTP relay triplicator `jbt_relay`.

-To see these emails and also emails from manual testing Joomla, like the password reset email the SMTP relay triplicator`jbt_relay`

-:fairy: Oh, dear Gnome, now I can really read all the emails from the system tests, thank you.
+:fairy: Oh, dear Gnome, now I can really read all the emails from the System Tests, thank you.

 <details>
   <summary>:imp: "Postal dispatch nonsense picture?
-Don't open it, you'll get a headache!</summary>
+Don't open it, you'll get a triple headache!</summary>

 ---